Python Invoke: Automating Tasks with Precision

 Automatic Documentation

-package can automatically generate documentation for your tasks based on the task names, their arguments and their docstrings.
+The invoke package can automatically generate documentation for your tasks based on the task names, their arguments and their docstrings.
 This makes it easy to understand what your script does and how to use it.

-Here is an example of how to use the invoke
+Here is an example of how to use the invoke to automatically document a Python script:

 from invoke import task